lightside-instruments/docs/README.md

 ```
 root@raspberrypi:~# cat /sys/kernel/debug/gpio
-gpiochip0: GPIOs 512-565, parent: platform/20200000.gpio, pinctrl-bcm2835:
-gpio-512 (ID_SDA              )
-gpio-513 (ID_SCL              )
-gpio-514 (GPIO2               )
-gpio-515 (GPIO3               )
 ...
+gpiochip0: GPIOs 571-624, parent: platform/1f000d0000.gpio, pinctrl-rp1:
+ gpio-571 (ID_SDA              )
+ gpio-572 (ID_SCL              )
+ gpio-573 (GPIO2               )
+ gpio-574 (GPIO3               )
+ gpio-575 (GPIO4               |gpib                ) in  hi
+ gpio-576 (GPIO5               |gpib                ) out hi
+...
 ```
-In this case the offset is 512 and you need to pass it as gpio_offset=512 parameter when loading the module.
+In this case the offset is 571 and you need to pass it as gpio_offset=571 parameter when loading the module.

 Now you can load the module and load the configuration:

 ```
-modprobe gpib_bitbang
+modprobe gpib_bitbang gpio_offset=571
 gpib_config
 ```